curtgrim2/On-Repeat-Tournament/README.md

 - We should have this page display tiers of the songs (and long term it can be ordered by the points garnered)
 - We should save the results in the database via image BUT have a column dedicated to the winner and it's url (and maybe total points)
 - Let the user save drafts via image OR save said image in database
-- Should add another section for in slide3 for notes/time start and stop
 - Can you make the video stop and start at certain places?
 - In the future we can take the Spotify profile pictures and have them in the design in the gametime.html